jhap1982/giveituruguay/2011/2011-12-15 - Palau Sant Jordi, Barcelona, Spain/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Tell Me Baby
+3. Tell Me Baby
-Ethiopia
+4. Ethiopia
-Otherside
+5. Otherside
-If You Have to Ask
+6. If You Have to Ask
-Hardcore Jollies tease
+7. Hardcore Jollies tease
-Look Around
+8. Look Around
-Hard to Concentrate
+9. Hard to Concentrate
-Right on Time
+10. Right on Time
-The House of the Rising Sun tease
+11. The House of the Rising Sun tease
-The Adventures of Rain Dance Maggie
+12. The Adventures of Rain Dance Maggie
-Can't Stop
+13. Can't Stop
-Under the Bridge
+14. Under the Bridge
-Higher Ground
+15. Higher Ground
-Californication
+16. Californication
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-This Is the Kitt tease
+19. This Is the Kitt tease
-Around the World
+20. Around the World
-Meet Me at the Corner
+21. Meet Me at the Corner
-Give It Away
+22. Give It Away
-Encore jam
+23. Encore jam
-Outro Jam
+24. Outro Jam

 ## Notes